Applehand/eleventy-site/eleventy/src/writings/setting-up-a-home-neuroagentic-network.md

 **Precision:** exactly the detail the task needs, nothing more.
 Short prompts, lean identity files, search memory before re-asking, delegate the minimum scope, no extra machinery when a simpler path works.

 **Clarity:** explicit ownership, structured findings with references, logged governance transitions, and a fixed publication chain (draft, redaction, review, admin approval).

-Precision shows up most in how context is built.
-If every agent dragged its full identity, history, and personality into every prompt, context would balloon and cost with it.
-So context is assembled to fit the moment: core identity and rules load when they bear on the task, deeper skills are pulled in only when a job calls for them, and personality is kept separate and added only in social or demo settings.
-Real work gets a lean prompt; a showcase gets a richer one.

 </details>